robomasterhkust/ros_environment/0_driver/README.md

 # Driver
-The modules for all drivers of the camera, lidar, sensors, serial, and CAN.
+The modules for all external drivers of the camera, lidar, sensors, serial, and CAN.